People for the American Way

+While publicly known as People for the American Way since its inception, the group only legally held this name from 1985 to 1998.
+From 1981 to 1985, the group's official name was Citizen for Constitutional Concerns Inc. The group was officially renamed "People for the American Way Foundation" in 1998.

 History

 PFAW was founded by the television producer Norman Lear in opposition to the publicized agenda of the Moral Majority, a prominent and influential American political organization associated with the Christian right.
-Officially incorporated on September 4, 1980, its co-founders included Democratic Congresswoman, Barbara Jordan, and Time Inc. chairman and CEO, Andrew Heiskell.
+Officially incorporated on September 4, 1980, its co-founders included Democratic Congresswoman Barbara Jordan, University of Notre Dame President Theodore Hesburgh and Time Inc. chairman and CEO Andrew Heiskell.
 PFAW began as a project of the Tides Foundation, a donor-advised fund that directs money to politically liberal causes.

+Among the group's most frequent targets were Jerry Falwell, Jimmy Swaggart and Pat Robertson.

+Though always publicly known as People for the American Way, the group was originally trademarked as "Citizens for Constitutional Concerns Inc." prior to officially taking the "People for the American Way" name in 1985.

-Former presidents of PFAW include Arthur Kropp, Tony Podesta and Ralph Neas.
+Former presidents of PFAW include Arthur Kropp, Tony Podesta, and Ralph Neas.

 Soon after its founding, PFAW launched an affiliated 501(c)(3) organization, People for the American Way Foundation, for the purpose of conducting more extensive educational and research activities for liberal causes.
+"People for the American Way Foundation" would also become the group's legal name in 1998.
+From 2004–2008, major donors to PFAW's foundation included George Soros' Open Society Institute, the Miriam G. and Ira D. Wallach Foundation, the Bauman Family Foundation, and the Evelyn and Walter Haas Jr. Fund.

-Later, the People for the American Way Voters Alliance was launched as a political action committee.
+In 1998, the People for the American Way Voters Alliance was launched as a political action committee.

 Activities

-PFAW has been active in battles over judicial nominations, opposing U.S. Supreme Court nominees Robert Bork and Brett Kavanaugh and supporting the nomination of Sonia Sotomayor.
-PFAW is also active in federal elections, donating $339,874 to oppose Republican candidates in the 2014 election cycle, and $351,075 to oppose Republican candidates in the 2016 election cycle.
+PFAW was responsible for the 1982 television special I Love Liberty, which was described by the Washington Post as "America's first left-wing patriotic rally."
+PFAW has also been active in battles over judicial nominations, opposing U.S. Supreme Court nominees Robert Bork and Brett Kavanaugh and supporting the nomination of Sonia Sotomayor.
+PFAW is also active in federal elections, donating $339,874 to oppose Republican candidates in the 2014 election cycle and $351,075 to oppose Republican candidates in the 2016 election cycle.